 As is often the case in a small town, Shacklefords doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Shacklefords who are college-educated is close to the national average for all communities of 21.84%: 21.00% of the adults in Shacklefords have a bachelor's degree or advanced degree.
+The education level of Shacklefords citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+21.00% of adults 25 and older in Shacklefords have a college degree.

 The per capita income in Shacklefords in 2022 was $41,519, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $166,076 for a family of four.
 However, Shacklefords contains both very wealthy and poor people as well.